celenaRock/Capstone-Mini/README.md

 Mini-Capstone (Unicorns by Jacqueline)
-This project was a commision for a 9-year-old artist.
+This project was a commission for a 9-year-old artist.
 This customer required 2 critical features:
 1. Website must include a function to use her own drawings to accessories her unicorn with her designs.
 2. The artist must receive a spotlight and credit somewhere in the website with her face over a rainbow.